-3. Operational Context
+3. Operational Context:

-The Metropolitan Emergency Services Board (MESB) is charged with setting standards and determining protocols and procedures for the smoothest possible operations between and among the users of the metropolitan region of the ARMER system.
+The Metropolitan Emergency Services Board (MESB) is charged with setting standards and determining protocols and procedures for the smoothest possible operations between and among the users of the shared region-wide 800 MHz digital trunked public safety radio system.

-Metro Region radio system users fall into multiple groups:
+METRO region radio system users fall into multiple groups:

-- Full participants in the shared infrastructure within the Metro Region. - ARMER users from other regions transiting into and through the Metro Region. - Conventional users who will have access to the regional system by utilizing interoperability equipment that has been designed into the system.
+- Full participants in the shared ARMER infrastructure within the METRO region. - ARMER users from other regions transiting into and through the METRO region. - Conventional users who will have access to the regional system by utilizing interoperability equipment that has been designed into the system.

 The ability to communicate among and between these multiple groups is possible due to the interoperational hardware and software installed on the region-wide system.
 The improper use of this equipment can have minor to grave consequences.
-These standards, policies and procedures have been set forth by teams consisting of radio users and managers from all groups to provide optimum service to the citizens of the metropolitan area, while minimizing potential negative consequences.
-Therefore, changes must not compromise the integrity of the metropolitan region of the ARMER or any of its participants.
+These standards, policies and procedures have been set forth by teams consisting of radio users and managers from all groups so as to provide optimum service to the citizens of the metropolitan area, while minimizing potential negative consequences.
+Therefore, changes must not compromise the integrity of the Regional Public Safety system or any of its participants.

-4. Recommended Protocol/Standard
+4. Recommended Protocol/Standard:

-All operational and technical changes that require a change to the Metro Region ARMER Standards, Protocols, and Procedures, or otherwise impact system users must be evaluated and approved through this change management process.
+All operational and technical changes that require a change to the METRO region ARMER Standards, Protocols, and Procedures, or otherwise impact system users must be evaluated and approved through this change management process.

-5. Recommended Procedure
+5. Recommended Procedure:

-Whenever possible, major operational and technical changes will be made on an 18 to 24-month cycle or longer to allow users to match their subscriber radio maintenance cycle to the major change cycle and to minimize the number of times that major changes need to be incorporated.
+Whenever possible, major operational and technical changes will be made on an 18-24 month cycle or longer to allow users to match their subscriber radio maintenance cycle to the major change cycle and to minimize the number of times that major changes need to be incorporated.
 The MESB will determine when a new change planning process needs to be initiated based on synchronizing with similar Statewide Emergency Communications Board (SECB) processes.
 Minor changes may be made at any frequency.